Rguilher/backend/README.md

 <h1>Salon Service Management API</h1>

-This is a robust backend REST API developed for Studio Gui, a professional salon management system.
+This is a robust backend REST API developed for a professional salon management system.
 It provides a complete solution for scheduling services, managing professionals, and handling user authentication.
 <h2>Technologies</h2>

 This project utilizes modern software engineering practices and the following technology stack: